ConYel/my_site_two/README.md

 A person who is nice to you, but rude to the waiter, is not a nice person.
 ― Dave Barry

+A good example has twice the value of good advice.
+― Albert Schweitzer